Azukee/Azukee/README.md

 ### Greetings

-My name is Azuki (Azukee) I'm a German programmer and I work on various projects 😄

-Most noteably are these projects:
+My name is Azuki (Azukee) I'm a German programmer and I work on various projects 😄 Most noteably are these projects:

 [Macaron](https://github.com/Azukee/Macaron) a program to unpack archive file-types from various games.
+(Currently not being updated)

 [Maple](https://maple.software/) a osu! multi-hack, offering various features.